fvzwieten/ansible-mixed-hol/exercise1.md

 _webadmin_ currently only has access to the Azure job templates as shared by the Ansible Tower admin.
 So, you need to grant access to the Windows and/or Linux projects, depending on how you want to build your stack.

 If you need Linux playbooks to build your stack:
-1. Log into Ansible Tower with the linuxadmin account
+1. Log into _Ansible Tower_ with the _linuxadmin_ account
-2. Go to “Projects” in the left main menu.
+2. Go to _Projects_ in the left main menu.
 You see the projects this account has access to.
-3. Select “Linux”.
-You see all the details of this project, including the url of the playbook repository on GiTea.
+3. Select _Linux_.
+You see all the details of this project, including the url of the playbook repository on your git server.
-4. In the projects menu, select PERMISSIONS and click the   +  button.
+4. In the _projects_ menu, select PERMISSIONS and click the **+** button.
-5. Select the “Web Admin” user
+5. Select the _webadmin_ user
-6. In the lower menu, choose “Use” as assigned role (click in the input field for a list)
+6. In the lower menu, choose _Use_ as assigned role (click in the input field for a list)
-7. In the lower menu, choose “Update” as assigned role (click in the input field for a list).
+7. In the lower menu, choose _Update_ as assigned role (click in the input field for a list).
-8. Click  Save
+8. Click _Save_
-9. Log out of Tower.
-That is the “switch” icon in the upper right corner of the Tower UI, next to the “book” icon.
+9. Log out of _Ansible Tower_.
+That is the _switch_ icon in the upper right corner of the Tower UI, next to the _book_ icon.

-If you (also) need Windows playbooks to build your stack, repeat the previous step where you replace Linux with Windows.
+If you (also) need Windows playbooks to build your stack, repeat the previous step where you replace _Linux_ with _Windows_.

-notes:
+> **_Notes:_**
-1. If you want to assign roles to teams instead of users, like you did just now (e.g. Web Team), you need to be Tower admin.
+>

-________________
+>If you want to assign roles to teams instead of users, like you did just now (e.g. _Web Team_), you need to be a Ansible Tower _Global Admin_.

-1. Deploy a test VM
+## Test Deploy a VM

 Nothing stops us from already deploying a VM in Azure.
 You can use that VM in the later workflow.
 So, let’s execute a playbook that will do just that and see how that works:
 * Log into Ansible Tower as webadmin